 If you’re thirsty on the southern Caribbean island of Curaçao, the next Piña Colada or Blue Hawaiian is never far away.
 But the libation you’ll really want to sip with your toes in the sand has absolutely nothing to do with pineapple wedges or a blender.
 Curaçao actually has a Gin & Tonic culture that rival’s Spain’s.

 So just how did a British cocktail find its way to a Caribbean paradise off the coast of Venezuela?
 Would-be spirit scholars will remember that gin is a derivative of genever, a juniper-flavored spirit distilled from grain that was invented in the Netherlands (and tastes like a mashup of gin and unaged whiskey).
-Curaçao is a former Dutch colony, and the country’s influence can be seen in its cuisine, language and culture.
+Curaçao was colonized by the Spanish at the turn of the 16th century, which resulted in the enslavement and displacement of the Arawak-speaking Indigenous people who lived there.
+Eventually, the island fell into the hands of the Netherlands, from which it gained autonomy in 2010.
+The country’s influence can be seen in Curaçao's cuisine, language and culture.
 That extends to bartenders who thoughtfully mix gin with tonic served in large wine goblets, with garnishes that match their flavor profiles.

 “Indeed, the Netherlands is famous for making genever, but that was mostly popular among old Dutch men,” says Gabriëlla Hoop, a sales and PR coordinator for Avila Beach Hotel in Willemstad.
 She says that when Dutch dry gins like Rutte and Bobby’s Schiedam started winning awards a few years ago, bartenders began cozying up to the botanical booze.
 “Lots of Dutch locals who visit the Netherlands became aware of the trend, and tourists visiting the island started asking for them.